Work Exchange - 2018

-Compensation: In exchange for work, Work Exchange Crew (W.E.C.) members will receive free class tuition (worth $485).
+Compensation: In exchange for work, Work Exchange Crew (W.E.C.) members will receive free class tuition (worth $555).
 W.E.C. members will be guaranteed their first choice of up to 2 classes and can take other classes as space, time, and your supervisor allow.
 Crew members will also be able to participate in all other Gathering events.
-They will receive a Swannanoa Gathering t-shirt and a sense of contribuition.
 Please see individual job descriptions for more details.
 Crew members will pay for their own transportation and personal expenses.

 Length: Each of our weeks is 7 days in length, working Sunday through Saturday.
-There is one position that requires a multiple-week agreement.
 See individual job descriptions for details.
 The week dates are listed on our home page:

 The Ideal Work Exchange Crew Member: Joining our team as a W.E.C. member is a major commitment, and it is hard work.
 It is, however very rewarding work and can be fun too!
 You will be an ideal candidate if: